HKUST-KnowComp/SocializedWordEmbeddings/README.md

   Only `stanford-corenlp.jar` is required. `SocializedWordEmbeddings/preprocess/Split_NN.jar` and    `SocializedWordEmbeddings/preprocess/Split_PPL.jar` need to reference `stanford-corenlp.jar`.

-  It is suggested that after getting `stanford-corenlp.jar`, you put it under the directory `SocializedWordEmbeddings/resources`, otherwise, you should modify the default `Class-Path` in `Split_NN.jar` and `Split_PPL.jar`)
+  It is suggested that after getting `stanford-corenlp.jar`, you put it under the directory `SocializedWordEmbeddings/resources`, otherwise, you should modify the default `Class-Path` in `Split_NN.jar` and `Split_PPL.jar`.

 ## Sentiment Classification and Perplexity